Child car seats and restraints

 Integrated booster seats are built into the seat of the car and can be used with the vehicle’s seat belt.

-Children who have outgrown a froward facing restraint can use an integrated booster seats when travelling in Victoria.
+Children who have outgrown a forward facing restraint can use an integrated booster seats when travelling in Victoria.

 Booster cushions